programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 #### Removing Columns Based on Missing Data
 It may be reasonable to assume that columns containing a majority of (or entirely) null values would not be useful for displaying in a final dataset used for analysis.
 Therefore, it is possible to remove all columns where a certain percentage or more of the entries within contain nulls.
 Pandas has a built-in function `df.dropna()` which will remove missing values from columns or rows.

 For the purposes of this tutorial, let's assume we want to keep all columns where less than 25% of the data are nulls.
 We might make this decision for a number of reasons.
-If, out of over 17,000 entries, every cell in a column has been left blank, it is clear that information was either not found or ultimately not presented to researchers performing the transcription.
+If, out of over 17,000 entries, every cell in a column has been left blank, it is clear that column information was either universally not found or ultimately not presented to researchers performing the transcription in the user interface.
 Therefore, it would be unhelpful to continue to use those columns and their headers in further analysis.
 Additionally, it is clear from our research questions that we mostly are concerned with events, dates, and the contents of each menu.
 While the `event`, `venue`, and `place` columns contain a large amount of null values, the data contained is still potentially useful to our research question involving event types and menu items.

 To identify which columns we would like to keep, we will create a new variable called `menu`.
 The function to be added to your Python file is as follows: